obijzbo/IC-DevOps-Batch-2/assignment_2/hasanulhaquebanna-ICDB2_006/assignment_02.md

 # File Modification

-This guide provides instructions for basic file modification operations in a Unix operating system (Ubuntu).
+This guide provides instructions for file modification operations in a Unix operating system (Ubuntu).

 #### 1. Create a file named `example.txt` in your home directory